fmpwizard/lift-example-itemlist/README.md

 Then open your browser at http://localhost:8080

-You see 3 identical lists of items.
+In the first column you see a nested list of items.
 It should be possible to add and remove items on each list independently.

-On page reload the lists are identical again.
+In the second column you see some generated Ajax forms from the same template.
+They shoud work independently from each other.